ceylon/openshift-cartridge/template/README.md

 You can customise how your application will be run in `.openshift/markers` by placing the following empty source files:

+- `enable_aether`: Will add the aether repo to your compilation and run (there is more to it than just adding `--rep aether`, because we need to tell Maven where to cache stuff so we have to create folders and a `settings.xml` and point to it, so just use this rather than deal with it yourself)
-`enable_jpda`: Will run your application with JPDA running on port 8787
+- `enable_jpda`: Will run your application with JPDA running on port 8787